 A version of this article was originally published on Rosa & Roubini Associates

 When Argentina’s president Mauricio Macri was elected at the end of 2015, investors rejoiced to see the end of the two Kircheners, Nestor (president from 2003-2007) and Cristina (president from 2007-2015).
-Argentina’s stock market boom, which began in 2013 but faltered just prior to the 2015 election, then continued on until this past February.
-By the start of 2018, the country’s stock market had grown tenfold in value in only five years.
+Argentina’s stock market boom, which began in 2013 but faltered just prior to the 2015 election, then continued until this past February.
+By the start of 2018, Argentina’s stock market had risen tenfold in value in only five years.

 Macri had poor timing, however.
 Just as he was coming into office, commodity prices were falling worldwide.
 Crude oil prices had been over 110$ a little over a year before he was elected; they fell below 30$ during his first month in office.
 Soybean prices experienced a similar decline, albeit less sharp of one.
 This has been painful for Argentina, which is a significant commodity exporter and the world’s largest soy exporter apart from the US or Brazil.

 Food exports account for an estimated 62% of Argentina’s total merchandise exports.
 To put that into perspective, the next highest “food exports as a % of merchandise exports” figure among major economies is Brazil’s, at 32%, followed by Spain at just 16%.
 Food prices may not have caused the current peso crash — that has been the result of a mix of factors, including the fact that Argentina holds a large amount of USD-denominated debt at a time when the value of the USD is rising.
 But food prices (and drought) have played a part as well.

 The irony, however, is that while Argentina is now struggling as much as almost any country, even having to go back to the IMF which Argentininans have such distaste for, the country is actually uniquely well-suited to facing two of the major, global trends that most pundits and many economists think are likely to occur: rising interest rates and rising tariffs.